Rules for different types of debts

 - Phased payment arrangements

 Phased payment arrangements

-If you are paying income tax through Pay As You Earn (PAYE) and you underpay in a particular year, you may be able to pay the amount due by having your tax credits in a following year reduced.
+If you are paying income tax through Pay As You Earn (PAYE) and you underpay in a particular year, you may be able to repay the amount due by having your tax credits reduced in a following year.
 In general, interest is not applied to these repayments.

-If you get a final demand for the payment of any taxes due and you do not respond, Revenue can take action.
-It can refer your case to the Sheriff for to enforce the debt.
-It is not necessary to have a court order.
+If you get a final demand to pay taxes due and you do not respond, Revenue can refer your case to a Sheriff to enforce the debt.
+A court order is not required.

-The Sheriff is given a warrant, which is legal authority to enforce collection of Revenue debts, if necessary, by seizing goods.
+The Sheriff is given a warrant, which is the legal authority to collect Revenue debts, including by seizing goods if necessary.
 A warrant is valid for 12 months.
 However, if the Sheriff does not collect any of the debt within 6 months, the certificate must be returned to Revenue.
 The Sheriff has the authority to negotiate a payment arrangement, with you.
 The repayment arrangement must be for 2 years or less.

 Once your case has gone to the Sheriff, you must then deal with the Sheriff.
-You are no longer able to deal with Revenue officials.
+You are no longer able to deal with Revenue staff.
 Revenue Sheriffs are officers of the courts and are responsible to the courts.
-There is a Code of Practice for Revenue Sheriffs (pdf).
+There are Revenue Guidelines for Sheriff Enforcement (pdf) and a Code of Practice for Revenue Sheriffs (pdf).